qualiaMachine/Intro_GCP_for_ML/episodes/Data-storage.md

 ##### 3. Create a new bucket
 - Click **Create bucket**.
-- **Provide a bucket name**: Enter a globally unique name.
+- **A) Provide a bucket name**: Enter a globally unique name.
 For this workshop, we can use the following naming convention to easily locate our buckets: `teamname_first-lastname_titanic` (e.g., sinkorswim_john-doe_titanic)
-- **Labels (tags)**: Add labels to track resource usage and billing.
+- **B) Add Labels (tags)**: Add labels to track resource usage and billing.
 If you're working in a shared account, this step is *mandatory*.
 If not, it's still recommended to help you track your own costs!
-    - `purpose=workshop`
+    - `project=teamname`
-    - `data=titanic`
+    - `name=first-lastname`
-    - `owner=lastname_firstname`
+    - `purpose=bucket-dataname`

 ![Example of Tags for a GCP Bucket](https://raw.githubusercontent.com/qualiaMachine/Intro_GCP_for_ML/main/images/bucket-tags.jpg){alt="Screenshot showing required tags for a GCP bucket"}

-- **Choose a location type**:  When creating a storage bucket in Google Cloud, the best practice for most machine learning workflows is to use a regional bucket in the same region as your compute resources (for example, us-central1).
+- **Choose where to store your data**:  When creating a storage bucket in Google Cloud, the best practice for most machine learning workflows is to use a regional bucket in the same region as your compute resources (for example, us-central1).
 This setup provides the lowest latency and avoids network egress charges when training jobs read from storage, while also keeping costs predictable.
 A multi-region bucket, on the other hand, can make sense if your primary goal is broad availability or if collaborators in different regions need reliable access to the same data; the trade-off is higher cost and the possibility of extra egress charges when pulling data into a specific compute region.
 For most research projects, a regional bucket with the Standard storage class, uniform access control, and public access prevention enabled offers a good balance of performance, security, and affordability.
   - **Region** (cheapest, good default).
 For instance, us-central1 (Iowa) costs $0.020 per GB-month.
   - **Multi-region** (higher redundancy, more expensive).
-- **Choose storage class**: When creating a bucket, you'll be asked to choose a storage class, which determines how much you pay for storing data and how often you're allowed to access it without extra fees.
+- **Choose how to store your data (storage class)**: When creating a bucket, you'll be asked to choose a storage class, which determines how much you pay for storing data and how often you're allowed to access it without extra fees.
-    - Standard – best for active ML workflows.
+    - **Standard** – best for active ML/AI workflows.
 Training data is read and written often, so this is the safest default.
-    - Nearline / Coldline / Archive – designed for backups or rarely accessed files.
+    - **Nearline / Coldline / Archive** – designed for backups or rarely accessed files.
 These cost less per GB to store, but you pay retrieval fees if you read them during training.
 Not recommended for most ML projects where data access is frequent.
-    - Autoclass – automatically moves objects between Standard and lower-cost classes based on activity.
-Useful if your usage is unpredictable, but can make cost tracking harder.
+    - You may see an option to "Enable hierarchical namespace".
+GCP now offers an option to enable a hierarchical namespace for buckets, but this is mainly useful for large-scale analytics pipelines.
+For most ML workflows, the standard flat namespace is simpler and fully compatible—so it’s best to leave this option off.

 - **Choose how to control access to objects**: By default, you should prevent public access to buckets used for ML projects.
 This ensures that only people you explicitly grant permissions to can read or write objects, which is almost always the right choice for research, hackathons, or internal collaboration.
 Public buckets are mainly for hosting datasets or websites that are intentionally shared with the world.

 ##### 4. Upload files to the bucket